-The yaml syntax dictates both a blacklist and a series of domains.
-The blacklist is a list of domains that all spiders should ignore.
-Within each domain, there is required at minimum to be both a window and hits value.
-These correspond to the QUEUE\HITS and QUEUE\WINDOW above.
+The yaml syntax dictates a series of domains, and within each domain there is required at minimum to be both a window and hits value.
+These correspond to the QUEUE_HITS and QUEUE_WINDOW above.
 There is also an optional value called scale, where you can apply a scale value between 0 and 1 to the domain of choice.
 The combination of the window, hits, and scale values allows you to fine tune your cluster for targeted domains, but to apply the general settings to any other domain.